toddledev/documentation/docs/15-packages/01-overview/index.md

 :::

 # Browsing packages
+You can find the [kbd]packages[kbd] button in the [left sidebar](/the-editor/overview#left-panel).
 The packages panel organizes available packages into three tabs:
 - **Popular**: Most frequently installed packages
 - **Newest**: Recently published packages
 - **Installed**: Packages currently used in your project